Skip to Main Content

 • Collateral may be required.

-Credit cards can be difficult to manage if you don’t have a tight budget or a solid financial plan.
-They often come with higher interest rates than loans or other financing options, which makes it easier to accrue large amounts of high interest debt.
+Credit cards can be difficult to manage if you have a tight budget or a strict financial plan.
+They often come with higher interest rates than loans and other financing options, which makes it easier to accrue large amounts of high-interest debt.
 However, with responsible usage and positive repayment, a credit card can offer exclusive and unique perks, like cash back and travel rewards.

-Before taking out a credit card, conduct a financial audit to create a realistic credit card budget to avoid overspending.
-The high interest rates that most cards carry only become an issue if you fail to make the payment at the end of your billing period.
+Before taking out a credit card, create a realistic credit card budget to avoid overspending.
+The high interest rates that most cards carry often only become an issue if you fail to make the payment at the end of your billing period.

-The lower your balance at the end of each month, the less interest you will pay.
-Ideally, you’ll make each monthly payment on-time and in-full, but if there are one or two months where the funds come up short, make at least the minimum monthly payment to avoid interest accrual.
-While it may be helpful to use once or twice, only making the minimum payment isn’t recommended as a long-term solution as it will cause your monthly payments to skyrocket.
+The lower your balance at the end of each month, the less interest you will likely pay.
+If there are one or two months where funds are short, make at least the minimum monthly payment to avoid late fees.
+Only making the minimum payment isn’t recommended as a long-term solution as it will cause your monthly payments to skyrocket — and increase your credit utilization ratio, which will in turn lower your credit score.

 Keep in mind that credit cards also come with a fair share of fees, including an annual fee.
-This can range anywhere from $99 a year all the way up to $600 a year.
+This can range anywhere from $0 a year all the way up to over $600 a year.
 Typically, the best rewards or travel cards come with annual fees on the higher side and only cater to customers with excellent credit.
-What’s more, you also need to spend up to a specific amount to take full advantage of the card’s benefits, so make sure this amount doesn’t result in overspending.
+You also need to spend up to a specific amount to take full advantage of the card’s benefits, so make sure this amount doesn’t result in overspending.

 Green circle with a checkmark inside